HoNguyenLuong/comunication_system/README.md

    ```bash
    docker compose up -d
    ```
-The evironment variable setup below is already set up with `docker-compose.yml` and `.env`
+The evironment variable setup is in `docker-compose.yml` and `.env`

 4. **Run database migrations:**
    ```bash